vilbur/ZBRUSH-Plugin-Extensions/README.md

-# Miscellaneous small extensions for Zbrush
+# Miscellaneous small Extended for Zbrush

 ## Scripts for extending User Interface of Zbrush